sdeancos/notifynix/README.md

 notifynix.py
 ============

-A very simple wrapper of org.freedesktop.Notifications in python
+A very simple wrapper of dbus org.freedesktop.Notifications in python

 Usage
 -----